I live in Toronto and read a lot. I write, edit, and make websites for fun and profit.

 Hunch, Quora, Foursquare

-I’m currently managing editor of Canadian Business magazine, where I oversee opinion, features, and some special projects.
+I’m currently managing editor of Canadian Business magazine, where I oversee opinion, global business, technology, some features, and a few special projects.

 From August 2008 to December 2011, I edited This Magazine, Canada’s premier magazine of progressive politics, culture, and ideas.
 Named small Magazine of the Year by the Canadian Society of Magazine Editors three years running, a five-time gold winner in the small-circ category of the Canadian Newsstand Awards, and called “the best Canadian magazine you’ve never read” by the United Church Observer.
 I received an honourable mention from the Professional Writers' Association of Canada in their 2011 Editor of the Year Awards.